cobi16/DS4Snake/README.md

 To run, download the ds4rd.exe file and the Snake.c file, and place in the same folder.

-Compile the Snake.c file in cygwin by using the command "gcc -o Snake Snake.c -lncurses"
+Compile the Snake.c file in cygwin or similar terminal by using the command "gcc -o Snake Snake.c -lncurses"

 Run the game using the command